Is Farsi the same as Persian? Time to find out the whole story.

 According to the FSI (Foreign Service Institute) of the US government, a native English speaker would need about 1100 class hours or 44 weeks of practice to become fluent in Polish.

 Thus, Polish is not actually one of the hardest languages to learn because it does not compete directly with Japanese, Chinese or Korean.
 It’s true it is not one of the easiest either, but this shouldn’t discourage you.
-After all, you’re about to discover the most efficient strategy on how to learn Polish fast.
+After all, you’re about to discover the most efficient strategy on how to study Polish fast.

 Ultimately, it all depends on how motivated you are.
 If you are really passionate and dedicated to learning Polish, the entire process will be effortless.